How is population growth related to GDP?

 As population size approaches the carrying capacity of the environment, the intensity of density-dependent factors increases.
 For example, competition for resources, predation, and rates of infection increase with population density and can eventually limit population size.

-READ ALSO: What is first order logic in NLP?
+READ ALSO: What is usability in human computer interaction?

 Does higher population mean higher GDP?